AnTr24/TheShadyBunch/1. Player Characters/Taishi.md

 - Bolstered the courage of the [[Belano]] villagers
 - Rejected the advances of [[Rinn Yuio]]
 - Recruited the [[Amnesiac Haardavar]] to her house and set up a partnership with [[House Inian]].

+### Act 1
+- Wore Fimorrian-styled chain mail and sword&shield for combat.
+- After her bloodline's powers strengthens, her body has the appearance of always slightly glowing.
+### Act 2
+- Returned to Klyssian-styled equipment: Inherited her grandfather's plate armor/family heirloom and a glaive as her weapon of choice.

 ## Notable Powers & Equipment
 - **Playstyle**: **Allrounder**: Variety of ways to do control, damage, and healing but no specialty.
 Main caster of party.
 - **Paladin2**: No oath taken.
 (I believe in smite supremacy)